Reinforced brick masonry: Description

-The construction technique of this type of reinforced masonry consists of placing steel reinforced bars at the junction of the brick courses.
-The behavior of the reinforced brick layer similar to that of a reinforced concrete beam.
+The construction technique of this type of reinforced brick masonry consists of placing steel reinforcement bars at the junction of the brick courses.
+The behavior of the reinforced brick layer is similar to that of a reinforced concrete beam.
 The thin-shell, single-thickness brick structure derives its rigidity and strength from a double-curved catenary arch form that resists buckling failure.
 The structural masonry fulfills a structural function by supporting itself and the roof without beams or columns.

 The brickwork of the wall of the Church of Christ the Worker and Our Lady of Lourdes fulfills a structural function by supporting itself and the roof without beams or columns.

 This construction system allows the design of thin-shell, single-layer brick structures by combining bricks, iron and mortar, built on a movable "encofrados" used as scaffolding for people and formwork for materials.
 These gaussian vaults are structures that are able to withstand the loads placed on them thanks to their shape rather than their mass, resulting in a lower material requirement and in reduced construction times.
 The number of layers of bricks in which the reinforcing bar is placed depends on the span to be overcome.
 The reinforcement must be made of a corrosion-resistant alloy.
 Dieste used traditional locally sourced hollow bricks, which are typically 25x25x10 cm.
 The total thickness of Gaussian vaults are usually between 18 and 25 cm and spanning up to 45 meters.